How do I feel right now?

 Meditating is simple.

-All you have to do is sit on a chair for ten minutes every day.
+All you have to do is sit on a chair or on the ground for ten minutes every day.

 I’ve recently started using an app called Waking Up that guides you for free for the first 5 days.